shaynguyen/Intro-Web-Dev-v2/CALCULATOR_PROJECT/README.md

 # Calculator with Javascript
 [instructions](https://btholt.github.io/intro-to-web-dev-v2/js-project)

-## Useful information before you start:
+## HTML & CSS TIPS
-here are some useful values, so you can focus on building the calculator and not worry about the design stuff
+Here are some Useful information before you start, so you can focus on building the calculator and not worry about the design stuff

 ### Normal Button Background Colors:
 * Normal buttons:  ``#d8d9db``